 Moreover, a plant that requires way too much light and oxygen is not ideal, especially if it is going to be underwater.
 Finally, any plant that has a weak root system (or does not float), is not going to be ideal for a turtle tank.
 They need to be rooted well in order to avoid floating around the tank randomly.

-There are many awesome plants that you can get for your turtle tank.
+There are many awesome plants that you can get for your turtle tank (this is our top pick).
 If you have a larger tank, don’t be afraid to diversify a little bit.
 Generally speaking, space permitting, the more plants you have the better.
 Turtles love plants in their tank so do them a favor and get some!